fmunz/vinyldreams/README.md

 ## Databricks Workflows (Matrix View)
-Matrix view is great to check what happens.
+Matrix view is great to check which tasks are triggered.
 Also for debugging.
 ![Workflows Matrix](https://raw.githubusercontent.com/fmunz/vinyldreams/master/img/matrix.png)